1969 Sr. Arlene Boyd RSM

 Father Patrick Brosamer served the parish

-You will find parish history by clicking the grey links.
+You will find parish history by clicking the blue links.
 Not everyone will want to read all of this, that we understand, for those that do we welcome you to a journey that will help you see how our one parish has impacted the growth of the Archdiocese of Anchorage.

 Pictured Confirmation, Outreach, Eucharistic Ministry, Choir, Faith Formation and AFACT, Decorating for Christmas, Gift Bearers, Bonnie Cler Pastoral Associate, Food collected for St. Francis House (this was collecting 2000 cans in the year 2000) and the bottom picture is some of St. Anthony parishioners on exchange in Cotabato in the Phillipines.